-DO NOT APPLY too much gasket maker around the oil drain back hole.
-This could clog the hole causing a low fluid flow through the bearing resulting in premature bearing failure.
+DO NOT APPLY too much gasket maker around the oil drain back hole, this could clog the hole causing a low fluid flow through the bearing resulting in premature bearing failure.

-- 41. Shim (212) into input shaft bearing retainer assembly (205). - Make sure input bearing retainer washer (208) is in place. - Retain with petroleum jelly. - 42.
+- Shim (212) into input shaft bearing retainer assembly (205). - Make sure input bearing retainer washer (208) is in place. - Retain with TRANSJELTM J 36850 or equivalent. - 35.
 Input shaft bearing retainer assembly (205) and six bolts (204). - Make sure oil drain back hole is lined up with the hole in the housing.